KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 endif()
 ```

-Now we can create our input file for the application containing an empty main function (as below) and save it as `flappy-bird.cpp`.:
+Create the input file for the application containing an empty main function (as below) and save the file as `flappy-bird.cpp`.

 ```
 int main() {